Compare Car Insurance Quotes in Real-Time and Save.

 Negotiate Directly with Creditors

-• Automate Bill Payments: Set up automatic payments for all your bills to ensure you never miss a due date.
-Your payment history is the single most important factor in your credit score.
+• Set up automatic payments.
+Your payment history is the single most important factor in your score, so automating payments ensures you never miss a due date.

-• Diversify Your Credit Mix: Lenders like to see that you can responsibly manage various forms of debt.
-Aim for a healthy mix of different types of credit, such as revolving credit (credit cards) and installment loans (auto or personal loans).
+• Diversify your credit mix.
+Lenders like to see that you can responsibly manage different types of credit, such as credit cards, installment loans, and mortgages.

 The Bottom Line

-A Debt Relief Order will impact your credit score as it remains on your credit file for six years.
-During this period, you may find it more difficult to borrow money.
+A Debt Relief Order will negatively affect your credit score and remains on your credit file for six years, making it more difficult to obtain credit during this period.

 Frequently Asked Questions